 So, what’s my final recommendation?

 Based on the facts, SiteGround comes out on top – it offers more tools, better speed, and a more functional user interface.
-It’s an excellent hosting option for business websites working in competitive niches.
+It’s an excellent hosting option for small business websites working in competitive niches.

 That being said, A2 Hosting is not worse at all.
 It’s just different.
 While SiteGround is a custom-made provider, A2 Hosting is more of a classic option.
 So the choice here is based on your preference.